ibm-client-engineering/solution-mq-rdqm-hadr/readme.md

 ### Installing MQ IPT

 - SSH into your MQIPT server(s).
-- Download and stage the MQIPT Software
+- Download and stage the MQIPT Software from [IBM Fix Central](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm%7EWebSphere&product=ibm/WebSphere/WebSphere+MQ&release=9.2.0.0&platform=All&function=all)

+In our instance we are downloading version `9.2.5.0-IBM-MQIPT-LinuxX64`

 ```
 wget https://ak-delivery04-mul.dhe.ibm.com/sdfdl/v2/sar/CM/WS/0abcp/0/Xa.2/Xb.jusyLTSp44S0Bn8mossn7uopQHHST9iA1hmsJz52XllxgZWtruzIzbUG_ZE/Xc.CM/WS/0abcp/0/9.2.5.0-IBM-MQIPT-LinuxX64.tar.gz/Xd./Xf.LPR.D1VK/Xg.11755825/Xi.habanero/XY.habanero/XZ.1osh26bJ4dLZBVRjImrn31hkVvRbtvt0/9.2.5.0-IBM-MQIPT-LinuxX64.tar.gz
 ```

+Please note that the `wget` command will not work - we are simply copying the direct link to the download from Fix Central and using `wget` to stage the software directly on the MQIPT servers.

 - Create a directory to unpack the MQ IPT Software